wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/index.md

 ### Filtering Logs

-You can filter the log by
+You can filter logs by:
 1. Level
 2. Start Date
 3. End Date

 ![Admin View with Filters](screenshots/admin_view_filters.png)

->[!NOTE]
-> The default UI highlights Info and Error levels.
-To customize visible columns and sorting, filter `wpgraphql_logging_logs_table_column_headers` (see Admin reference).

 ### Bulk Actions

-Currently you can delete selected or all logs.
+You can delete selected logs or all logs using the bulk action controls.

 ## Uninstallation and Data Cleanup